-The community support was quickly apparent.
-Jeff and Kathleen soon found their garage full of donated kitchen equipment and cafe chairs; boxes of dishes would appear on their front porch; e-mails came in from many people eager to volunteer; college students began working on key projects; professionals were offering valuable services at no cost.
-Soon, this pay-what-you-can cafe became a reality, with the FoCo Café opening on Thanksgiving Day in 2014.
+Only months later, Jeff and Kathleen found their garage full of donated kitchen equipment and cafe chairs; boxes of dishes would appear on their front porch; e-mails came in from many people eager to volunteer; college students began working on key projects; professionals were offering valuable services at no cost; and this pay-what-you-can cafe became a reality, opening on Thanksgiving Day in 2014.